6 steps to Consider When On-boarding Digital Care Planning

-After setting up all the deadlines and the overall time table for the entire project, it is time to introduce the plan to the local management team.
-In this particular phase of the project it is paramount to underline the advantages the new technology hands the managers as well as their employees.
+After setting up all the deadlines and the overall timetable for the entire project, it is time to introduce the plan to the local management team.
+In this particular phase of the project, it is paramount to underline the advantages of the new technology hands the managers as well as their employees.
 Be clear on defining the local management’s role in the implementation.
-Furthermore, it is important that these ambassadors really believe in the project, so they can convey this enthusiasm to their colleagues and employees.
+Furthermore, these ambassadors must believe in the project, so they can convey this enthusiasm to their colleagues and employees.

-So far, the overall management and the local management are the only stakeholders who have been involved.
-However, at this stage of the project the employees are introduced to the new solution.
-Depending on your area of business, the employees might have a bit of a hard time adjusting from paper-based documentation and work flows to a new digital approach.
+The staff might have a bit of a hard time adjusting from paper-based documentation and workflows to a new digital approach.
 Therefore, it is important to maintain the local managers as your biggest supporters.
 Their most significant task is to continuously explain and underline the purpose of going digital.
 In short, what’s in it for me?

-In addition to this, it is key to allocate resources to answering any questions the employees might have about this new development.
-In fact, there is nothing spooky about it and information works for you – not against.
+In addition to this, it is key to allocate resources to answer any questions the employees might have about this new development.

-When all employees feel fairly comfortable with their new role and the addition of a tool in their tool box, it is time to train super users.
+When all employees feel fairly comfortable with their new role and the addition of a tool in their toolbox, it is time to train super users.
 By making ambassadors for the product who truly believe in the value of the tech you are giving the roll out a much better chance to succeed.
-The super users are able to assist and inspire their colleagues embracing the change in their work processes.
+The super users can assist and inspire their colleagues embracing the change in their work processes.

-It is one thing to train super users in a safe and non-operational mode, but to actually set them free and practice while working is another thing.
-We like to do this, and recommend testing out skills when dealing with actual tasks.
-Just begin light and with a supervision that helps everyone get a good start.
+It is one thing to train super users in a safe and non-operational environment, but to set them free and practice while working is another thing.
+That is the real litmus test.
+Begin the process gently and with supervision that will help everyone get a good start.
 This way focus is on succeeding and feeling proud to be well on the way.
 Gaining confidence makes a huge difference when replacing one way of working with a new way that encompasses learning new skills.

 It is not enough to dedicate time with super users.
-Every employee needs to feel comfortable with their new role, and especially with this new thing they have working for them.
+Every employee needs to feel comfortable with their new role and the tool they are supposed to use.
 Remember to spend plenty of time on “why” you are changing the old way of doing things with a new and improved way.
 Why is it important.
-What good does it do?
+What good does it?
 And ultimately what is in it for everyone?
-In this phase the inclusion of super users is very important.
+In this phase, the inclusion of super users is very important.
 They carry a lot of understanding and weight here.

-Make sure to clearly mark the date(s) where you switch on the power to your new digital solution.
-This is the culmination of all the work you have been doing to make sure the process goes off without a hitch.
-Many IT projects meet their demise, because the primary users fail to see the advantages of the product.
+Many IT projects meet their demise because the primary users fail to see the advantages of the product.
 You have to monitor and follow up on your employees’ utilisation and thoughts on the technology.
 Do not treat the implementation as finished just because you have gone live with the tech!

 How do I ensure the digitisation process becomes successful?

 Especially when digitising employees are likely to experience a fear-of-change affiliated with this new tech thing.
 It’s important not to be too scared of this resistance.
-After all it is only natural.
+After all, it is only natural.
 Focus here needs to be on addressing the topic and through dialogue change it for the better.
-A clear and well executed implementation plan will also mitigate some of these organisational moods, and following these 8 steps is a very good start.
+A clear and well-executed implementation plan will also mitigate some organisational worries and give your new digital care planning system the best chances of succeeding.